Team-1280/Eletrical_Training/Unit 2 - Analog Input & Motor Controller/lesson2-walkway.md

 ![StepperMotor](Images/StepperMotor.gif)

 # Motor Vibration
-Motor's polarity is irreversible, you can hook a battery one way and it will spin another way, today we'll be
+The motor's polarity is irreversible, you can hook a battery one way and it will spin another way, today we'll be
 exploring this by checking everything

 # PROJECT 2